ronishilo155-glitch/Conv_Dfs/README.md

 ### 🪟 Option B: Windows FPGA Environment

-To deploy and execute the design locally on the physical FPGA board, use the Git Bash (or MINGW64) terminal on Windows[cite: 17].
+To deploy and execute the design locally on the physical FPGA board, use the Git Bash (or MINGW64) terminal on Windows.

 **1. Initialize the Environment (Once per session):**
-Navigate to the local K5 installation directory and load the environment[cite: 17]:
+Navigate to the local K5 installation directory and load the environment:
 ```bash
 cd /c/k5x_win
 source k5_xbox_fpga_win/setup/build_env.sh